michaeldegroot/mysql-cache/readme.md

  - 0.1.1 - 0.1.3 Readme updates
  - 0.1.4 db.Delkey function added
  - 0.1.5 Readme updated with all functions
+ - 0.1.8 You can now supply a object to all query's containing settings that are only applied to that query.
+Check API's for more information

 ## What it does